-Grenville M. Dodge (1831-1916) – Dodge served in the Civil War, obtaining the rank of Major General, and afterwards in the Indian campaigns in the West.
-He later served as a U.S. Congressman, and worked as a businessman and railroad executive who helped construct the Transcontinental Railroad.
+Grenville M. Dodge served in the Civil War, obtaining the rank of Major General, and afterward in the Indian campaigns in the West.
+He later served as a U.S. Congressman and worked as a businessman and railroad executive who helped construct the Transcontinental Railroad.

 Born on April 12, 1831, near Danvers, Massachusetts, Grenville Mellen Dodge made an early name for himself as a civil engineer, surveying for the railroads as they made their way west.
 When the Civil War began, Dodge was a prominent member of society in Council Bluffs, Iowa, where he was married, had a family, served on the city council and continued his work in surveying.
 Dodge was soon drawn into the war, however, when the governor of Iowa requested that he travel to Washington, D.C., to procure arms for Iowa Union volunteers.
 Successfully completing this mission, Dodge was appointed colonel of the 4th Iowa Infantry in July 1861.